 Because Phi’ is derived incorrectly.
 We did not seek to identify why for some systems/temperatures (LJ T=40K, CNT) the thermal conductivity predictions for Phi and Phi’ are so close.
 We feel that such an investigation would confuse readers and actually encourage people to continue using Phi’, which we have shown to be incorrect.

-e have made several modifications to the original manuscript, which are listed below:
+In summary, we have made several modifications to the original manuscript, which are listed below:

-We the abstract to make the point of the article clearer.
+We revised the abstract to make the point of the article clearer.

+A number of small grammatical changes to make the article clearer.

 The SW silicon data (predicted lifetimes from Phi and Phi’ as well as thermal conductivity) have been updated.
 We found our original data was calculated using a lattice constant which did not result in a zero pressure simulation.
 We have also added a citation to a recently published article where Phi and Phi’ are compared using SW silicon: